 Plants love warm, sunny places, but not everywhere is warm and sunny.
 If you live somewhere colder, you may find yourself worrying over what to grow that won’t immediately wilt.
 Here are the basics for keeping your plants alive through the frost.

-Evergreens are known for their ability to survive winter, but they aren’t the only ones!
+Evergreens are known for their ability to survive winter, but they aren’t the only cold-tolerant, frost-resistant plants out there!
 Leafy vegetables like cabbage, lettuce, kale, collards, and chard can tolerate some frost.
 Early-spring blooming flowers like crocus, snowdrop, and primrose can all survive the winter, and pansies are particularly resilient.
 Violas, hostas, heuchera, iris, lily of the valley, cyclamen, and phlox also tolerate frost and provide some visual interest, as do catmint, baptista, sedum, and peonies.

 As a general rule of thumb, mature plants that are perennial and have numerous, thick leaves and thick or deep roots survive frost better than other plants.
 However, most mature plants can survive frosts if they’re properly prepared.